Thamidu-Nadun/dns_spoof_for_wifi_attack/README.md

 - **Logs submitted credentials** via serial output and a `/get_data` HTTP endpoint
 - Fully configurable SSID, HTML content, and behavior

+> [!NOTE]
+> This project currently does **not** support HTTPS interception due to certificate pinning and encryption complexities.
+> For example, users attempting to access `https://` sites will not be redirected to the fake login page.
+> But using embedded certificates and advanced techniques may be explored in future iterations.
 ---

 ## 🛠️ Requirements